 6).
 Using an undocumented workforce.

 A study was done back in 2014 that the State of Illinois lost 19.5 million in tax dollars.
-The Chicago Regional Council of Carpenters established a Tax Fraud Task Force to investigate tax fraud in our area.
+The Mid-America Carpenters Regional Council established a Tax Fraud Task Force to investigate tax fraud in our area.
 We have reached out and met with several State Agencies: including the Illinois Department of Labor, the Attorney’s General Office and the Illinois Workers Compensation Commission.
 Illinois Comptroller Susana Mendoza signed an executive order where her office is going to monitor state contracts for Prevailing Wage Compliance.
 Another victory into combatting this issue is Senate Bill 161 which was signed into legislation on August 23rd, 2019 creating a Worker Protection Unit with the Office of the Attorney General which will protect workers from wage theft and other unlawful employment practices.
 Good news!

 Rock Falls: 815-626-2396